Hepatitis B

 who is most at risk?

-• living or travelling in a region where hepatitis B is common
+• People born in or travelling to countries where hepatitis B is more common

 lifestyle impacts